IABTechLab/uid2docs/workflows/workflow-overview-3p-data-provider.md

 ## Integration Requirements

-To generate UID2s from users' PII, third-party data providers must meet the following requirements:
+To generate UID2s from users' DII, third-party data providers must meet the following requirements:

 - Integrate with a UID2 Operator to generate UID2s and handle salt bucket rotations.
 - Have access to the UID2 Operator APIs.<br/>Some advertisers may choose to work through CDPs, data on-boarders, or other service providers instead.